Inside Stories

 iStock

-New Yorkers experience a wide variety of living situations in this city.
+There are a wide variety of living situations in New York City.
 Some are odd, some are uncomfortable, and some are amazing.
-Some are more common than others, and when we heard about Sally S., a Boerum Hill resident who enjoys the rare perk of a private elevator in her five-floor townhouse, we had to get her story.
-Turns out, she’s been renting a little over three years and shares it with her husband, sister-in-law, and three kids, ages eight months to four years.
+So when we heard about Sally S., a Boerum Hill resident who enjoys the rare perk of a private elevator in her five-floor townhouse, we had to get her story.
+Turns out, she’s been renting a little over three years and shares it with her husband, sister-in-law, and three young kids.
 We had to know: What’s it like living with your very own personal elevator, and are there any “down”-sides?
 Sally filled us in.

 What is your building like?

 There is a garden unit accessible from street level that is a one-bedroom apartment, which is rented out separately.
-We live in all the other floors—starting on the parlor level up to the fifth floor, which has roof access.
+We live on the other floors—starting on the parlor level up to the fifth floor, which has roof access.
 We also have a basement that is below the garden unit.
-The elevator connects to all of our floors: The basement and then parlor level up to roof.
+The elevator connects to all of our floors: The basement and then the parlor level up to the roof.

 What was your reaction to the elevator?